 On Windows, the Umbrella roaming client binds to 127.0.0.1:53 (localhost for IPv4) and [::1]:53 (localhost for IPv6) and sets itself as the exclusive DNS server on every network connection on your computer, ensuring that all DNS requests are directed to the closest Umbrella data center, while gracefully handling local network resources using internal domains.
-On MacOS, the Umbrella roaming client binds only to 127.0.0.1:53 (localhost for IPv4).
+For the macOS, the Umbrella roaming client binds only to 127.0.0.1:53 (localhost for IPv4).

 The DNS queries sent through Umbrella are encrypted, authenticated, and subjected to security and content filtering as dictated by your organization's administrator.
 If the computer attempts to reach a domain name that either Umbrella or your organization's administrator considers unsafe, the computer's browser gets directed to a safe block page.

 Depending on the network environment that your computer is in, the Umbrella roaming client gracefully decides between several states under which it can operate.

 It’s important to know that the Umbrella roaming client does not store cached DNS records or responses.
 The Umbrella roaming client respects TTLs as set by the domain's DNS properties just as the computer (without the Umbrella roaming client) normally would.